 Airport Travel Tips

-• Check-in baggage is limited to 2 per person.
+• Check-in baggage is limited to 2 pieces per person.

-• Carry-on baggage is limited to one piece, along with one personal item such as notebook computer bags, purses, briefcases, cameras, etc.
+• Carry-on baggage is limited to one piece, along with one personal item such as a laptop computer bag, a purse, a briefcase, a camera, etc.

-• Be careful not to have overweight baggage; U.S. weight restrictions when flying domestically are 50 pounds, 70 pounds when flying internationally.
-The flight from the continental U.S. to Hawaii is a domestic flight.
+• Be careful not to have overweight baggage; US weight restrictions when flying domestically are 22.5 kilograms, or 31 kilograms when flying internationally.
+The flight from the continental US to Hawaii is a domestic flight.

-• Hang identification tag on your baggage and affix an identifying label on your laptop.
+• Hang identification tags on your baggage and attach an identifying label to your laptop.

 • When departing from Hawaii, all baggage must first pass through Agriculture Quarantine before proceeding to the airline counter for check-in.
 It is best not to bring fruit or other plants, unless you show proof that you are allowed to export them.
 Without proof, fruits, vegetables and plants will not clear Customs and will be confiscated.

 • Once you check-in for your flight, you must go through a security scan.
 You must have your boarding pass and identification or passport ready.